BenWashburn1457/seatrac_driver/README.md

     ID of the beacon that sent the response to send another ping to that beacon.

-## Seatrac Support Website
+## Seatrac Support Webpage
 https://www.blueprintsubsea.com/seatrac/support

 This is the link to the latest seatrac beacon user support material.
-It includes a link to the Seatrac User Guide (referenced in the calibration) and the Seatrac
+It has links to the Seatrac Beacon User Guide and the Seatrac Developer User Guide.